 You can view the status of your transcripts by logging into your student account.

 UMUC has very flexible transfer policies for undergraduate coursework.
 You can transfer up to 90 credits from a four-year university or up to 70 credits from a two-year community college or school.

-To get an estimate of how your previous coursework will transfer, contact an admissions counselor for a tentative evaluation.
+To get an estimate of how your previous coursework will transfer, contact an admissions counselor for a preliminary estimate.
 Be sure to indicate the major you are interested in.
-Tentative evaluations take up to 3 business days.
+Preliminary estimates take up to three business days.
 You can also use UMUC's transfer credit tool to determine how credits earned at a Maryland community college or alliance institution can transfer to UMUC.